openenclave/openenclave/docs/Community/Repositories.md

 discussed under Rules above, any request to create a new repository should also answer the following questions:

-1. Should github issues be filed in the new repo, or in the main openenclave repo?
+1. How should issues with the new repo be tracked and triaged?
-2. Should issues in the new repo be discussed in the master openenclave triage meeting, or in some separate process?
+   Should github issues be filed in the new repo, or in the main openenclave repo?
+Should they be discussed in the master openenclave triage meeting, or in some separate process?
-3. Should one or more of the existing SIGs (e.g., [SIG-Architecture](sig-architecture/README.md), [SIG-Testing](sig-testing/README.md)) oversee relevant aspects of the new repo, or not?
+2. Should one or more of the existing SIGs (e.g., [SIG-Architecture](sig-architecture/README.md), [SIG-Testing](sig-testing/README.md)) oversee relevant aspects of the new repo, or not?
-4. Will the repo be public or private, and if private, why?
+3. Who is reponsible for maintaining the new repo?
+How is their contact info published?

 Once a repository is created, answers to 1-3 are also expected to be explained in the repository's README.md file, or other files reachable